-San Jose or Liberia• Depending on your unit, either spend two nights in San Jose, the capital city of Costa Rica, or in Liberia, a colonial city located in the northwest of Costa Rica.
+San Jose or Liberia• For 3 and 4 week projects, spend two nights in either San Jose, the capital city of Costa Rica, or in Liberia, a colonial city located in the northwest of Costa Rica.
 Here, you learn about the country’s history, language, and culture, get to know your group, participate in an in-depth orientation, and prepare for your stay in our host village.

 Our Host Village • Travel by minibus to the host village, tucked into Costa Rica’s lush mountains.
-Live together as a group in a simple community building or house and collaborate with local people to undertake several important volunteer projects.
+Live together as a group in a simple community building or house and collaborate with local people on several important volunteer projects.

 Mountain and Rainforest Weekend • Travel to a mountain ecolodge for a weekend spent learning about Costa Rica’s astounding biodiversity.
 Hike to waterfalls, interview local wildlife experts, zip through the rainforest canopy, take a tour of a coffee plantation, spot white-faced monkeys, and more.

 Beach Excursion • Stay overnight in cozy bungalows on the Pacific coast.
 Snorkel off a pristine beach, take a surfing lesson, or hike to a vista along the coastline for a picnic lunch.
 Evening activities include salsa dancing, a night hike in search of sloths, playing guitar around a beach bonfire, or watching sea turtles lay eggs on the beach.